temporalio/documentation/docs/go/workflows.md

 ## How to cancel a Workflow Execution

-There are many scenarios where it is necessary and even ideal to be able to cancel a Workflow Execution.
 Use the `CancelWorkflow` API to cancel a Workflow Execution using its Id.

 <!--SNIPSTART samples-go-cancellation-cancel-workflow-execution-trigger-->
 <!--SNIPEND-->

+### How to clean up after a Workflow is cancelled

-Workflow Definitions can be written to handle execution cancellation requests.
+Workflow Definitions can be written to handle execution cancellation requests with Go's `defer` and the `workflow.NewDisconnectedContext` API.
 In the Workflow Definition below, there is a special Activity that handles clean up should the execution be cancelled.

 <!--SNIPSTART samples-go-cancellation-workflow-definition-->